 For 30 years Facts That Matter, headed by Les Krantz, has been creating and producing trailblazing nonfiction books for major English-language publishers in the US and the UK.
-They comprise over 50 large to medium-size publishing houses, our "co-publishers."
+They comprise over 50 large to medium-size publishing houses, the company's "co-publishers."
 Among them are Simon and Schuster, HarperCollins, Macmillan/St. Martins, Hachette, Penguin Random House, and others.

 For some books, we and our co-publishers bring in yet another partner, a leading organization that’s known for its authority on a particular subject.
 Recent ones include the Associated Press, the Smithsonian, and the BBC.
 These and many other important organizations put their imprint on a selective group of our titles, allowing our company and our co-publishers to distribute and market leading books in many subject areas.